ComradDoge/DogeEU4/README.md

 - Bosporan can be formed earlier than ADM 10.
 - Finland cavalry_ability increased to 10%.
+- Clans oighreachd privilege fixed to actually do what it says.

  <!-- Todo -->
  <!-- Manpower global/recovery 10%>15% (a little bit more manpower as a treat) -->